Lebanese struggle to welcome desperate Syrian refugees

 She quickly put one piece in her mouth as if it was the first time she had seen food in days.

-Her older brother leant against a nearby lamp post - also picking up bits of rotten food from the bins and pavement, carefully studying them, and then eating them.'So many'
+Her older brother leant against a nearby lamp post - also picking up bits of rotten food from the bins and pavement, carefully studying them, and then eating them.

 Their stories are unknown - how they got to Beirut, where they are from in Syria - but their pain is shared by the thousands of Syrian refugees of all ages that line the kerbs in this city - hungry, unclean, and desperately poor.